Journal of Internet Services and Applications welcomes submissions to the new thematic series on Big Data

 For editorial enquiries please contact firstname.lastname@example.org

-Sign up to article alerts to keep updated on articles published in Journal of Internet Services and Applications - including articles published in this thematic series!
+Sign up for article alerts and news from this journal to keep updated on articles published in Journal of Internet Services and Applications - including articles published in this thematic series!